 Fitzroy Partnership for River Health established the HeART of the Basin Scholarship in 2016.

-The scholarship is open to research students at CQUniversity studying Honours, Masters by Research or PhD to progress their learnings in a research topic relating to improving waterway health in the Fitzroy Basin.
+The scholarship is open to research students at CQUniversity studying Honours, Masters by Research or PhD to progress their learnings in a research topic relating to improving waterway health and/or understanding and use of waterways in the Fitzroy Basin.
 It is expected the scholarship will be used by the chosen applicant for research expenses.

-2021 marks the fifth year the Scholarship has been awarded.
+2023 marks the seventh year the Scholarship was awarded.

 Recipients and their research areas include: